Retro open faced helmets are designed to look like a lid from the past while making full use of modern technologies.

 You can see the Caberg Freeride is a very small lid when compared with the HJC FG-70s.
 The HJC isn’t a large helmet either.

 These are both my helmets and are made for the same sized head – a 59cm to 60cm large.

 MORE ON THE HJC FG-70S

 I went for the FG-70s as a second helmet because of the built in visor.
-I sourced a replacement dark tinted visor in Italy which makes it the ideal lid for those early Spring and Autumn rides when the Sun is low and you can’t usually see a thing.
+I sourced a replacement dark tinted visor in Italy which makes it the ideal lid for those rides when the Sun is low and you can’t usually see a thing.

 Same goes the other way too.
-As soon as the Summer kicks in and I dig out the Caberg Freeride I feel practically naked for the first few weeks.
+As soon as the spring kicks in and I dig out the Caberg Freeride I feel practically naked for the first few weeks.

-The FG-70s is also a warm helmet and the pull down internal visor does a good job at keeping the cold wind out of your eyes.
+The FG-70s is also a warm helmet and the pull down internal visor does a good job at keeping the cold wind and low autumn Sun out of your eyes.

 OTHER RETRO MOTORCYCLE HELMETS YOU MIGHT WANT TO CONSIDER